zer0problem/zer0problem/index.markdown

 Relevant Work Experience
 -----------
-2021 August -> now  Thundeful Games Programmer
+2021 August -> 2024 April  Thundeful Games Programmer

 During my time at Thunderful Games I have worked on different projects at different phases in development, including porting Wavetale to PC and consoles such as PS4 and Nintendo Switch.